Linnell Camp, California

-Linnell Camp is a census-designated place (CDP) in Tulare County, California.
+Linnell Camp (also known as Tulare Migrant Camp as it were called in older photographs) is a census-designated place (CDP) in Tulare County, California.
 Linnell Camp sits at an elevation of 358 ft.
 The 2020 United States census reported Linnell Camp's population was 696.

+History

+Linnell Camp originated as one of the Migratory Labor Camps that were built in the 1930s by the Farm Security Administration.
+Whilst these camps were intended to improve living conditions, the residents were still housed in rudimentary shacks decades later, and confronted with rising rents, which led to the Tulare labor camps rent strike in 1965.